-Additionally, advance payments are an essential feature that supports beneficiaries of external cooperation programmes.
+Additionally, advance payments are an essential feature supporting external cooperation programme beneficiaries.
 Given the financial uncertainties and limited liquidity that may be prevalent in some of these regions, advance payments provide crucial upfront funding that allows projects to commence without delay.
-This financial support is particularly important for smaller organizations or those operating in less economically stable environments, ensuring that they have the necessary resources to start and sustain their activities.
+This financial support is particularly important for smaller organizations or those operating in less economically stable environments, ensuring they have the necessary resources to start and sustain their activities.